Author: P.G. Wodehouse

 My Man Jeeves, which I have probably read before in the far distant past, was a bit of a surprise.
 It’s just a collection of Wodehouse’s very early work in short story form, and not all of them are about the iconic Bertie and Wooster duo.
 Reggie Pepper, another bumbling aristocrat, and apparently early prototype of Bertie, is thrown into the mix, sans explanation.
 It leaves readers confused for a while, expecting Bertie and Jeeves to show up in the Reggie stories somewhere, but they do not.

-Despite the collection’s continuity hiccup, it’s still quite a fun, sharp witted, conversational, and laugh-out-loud repertoire of adventures and general chumminess.
+Despite the continuity hiccup in My Man Jeeves, it’s still quite a fun, sharp witted, conversational, and laugh-out-loud repertoire of adventures and general chumminess.
 The eight stories are split with four going to Bertie and Jeeves and four to Reggie, who has no quick-witted butler to soften the brunt of his ill planned schemes.
 The stories are as follows:

 Leave it to Jeeves.
 This is one of my personal favorites in which Bertie tries to help his friend Corky win over his uncle (the money bags to Corky’s luxury) to the idea of marrying Miss Singer and pursing his art.
 The only problem – the uncle must think the entire affair is his own idea, otherwise Corky’s shaky flow of money will stop.
 Disaster ensues on both fronts (love and art getting a good shakedown as it were) and the story is effectively two in one, with the end portion involving an unfortunate baby’s portrait as a memorable salute to humor of the most outrageous kind.